gustafnk/microservice-websites/index.md

 ##### Summary <a name="summary-1"></a>

-Client-Side Includes is a lightweight alternative to Edge-Side Includes.
+Client Side Includes is a lightweight alternative to Edge Side Includes.
 It removes the performance problem of ESI, and adds the 'cross-origin constraint’ and the 'fixed dimensions of transcluded resources’ constraint.
 CSI is faster with HTTP/2, since AJAX requests to the same origin are made on the same TCP connection.

 #### Using ESI and CSI together <a name="using-esi-and-csi-together"></a>